connor-meade/active-directory-lab/README.md

 * Configured a dual-NIC setup to separate internet access (NAT) from internal domain traffic using a private subnet (172.168.0.0/24), ensuring secure and isolated domain communication.

 * Created an administrative OU and a user account, assigned the account Domain Admin rights.
+Changed Admin user account password.

 * Configured Routing and Remote Access Service (RRAS) to provide NAT-based internet access for the internal network.